CodeURJC-FW-2025-26/webapp09/README.md

   - `image_form.js`: This file handles the client for image management in the product creation and editing forms.

+  - `edit.js`: This file enables inline editing of user reviews of the shop and submits the changes with AJAX without reloading the page.

 ## Demonstration video